rbisdorff/Digraph3/docSphinx/pearls.rst

     r(AS<=>nf)  = +0.080
     r(FG<=>nf)  = +0.027

 In :numref:`margCorr` (see Lines 13-27), we recover above the relational equivalence characteristic values shown in the third row of the table in :numref:`graffiti07_2`.
-The global *Net-Flows* ranking represents obviously a rather balanced compromise with respect to all movie critics' opinions as there appears no valued negative correlation with anyone of them.
-The *Net-Flows* ranking apparently takes also correctly in account that the journalist *JH*, a locally renowned movie critic, shows a higher significance weight (see Line 13).
+The global *NetFlows* ranking represents obviously a rather balanced compromise with respect to all movie critics' opinions as there appears no valued negative correlation with anyone of them.
+The *NetFlows* ranking apparently takes also correctly in account that the journalist *JH*, a locally renowned movie critic, shows a higher significance weight (see Line 13).

-The ordinal correlation between the global *Net-Flows* ranking and the digraph *g* may be furthermore computed as follows:
+The ordinal correlation between the global *NetFlows* ranking and the digraph *g* may be furthermore computed as follows:

 .. code-block:: pycon
    :linenos: